Part 5 - General Development Regulations

 Site Circulation

 2.1.1.
-1 or more Pathways with a minimum unobstructed width of 0.9 m must be provided from all main entrances of principal Dwellings directly to an Abutting sidewalk, Street where no sidewalk exists or to a Driveway, except that:
+1 or more Pathways with a minimum unobstructed width of 0.9 m must be provided from all main entrances of Dwellings directly to an Abutting sidewalk, Street where no sidewalk exists or to a Driveway, except that:

 2.1.1.1.
 A handrail on 1 side is permitted to project a maximum of 0.1 m into the Pathway.